cedra-labs/docs/docs/guides/escrow.md

 ```

 When you call `claim_escrow`, the contract first checks that you’re the creator of the lockup.
 This is a strict ownership rule - only the intended recipient of the escrow can claim the funds.
 Once verified, the escrow object is looked up using the combination of token metadata and the sender’s address.
 This identifies the specific escrow entry associated with that deposit.
 The function then calls an internal helper to move the escrowed funds from the escrow’s `FungibleStore` into the recipient’s primary store.
-This is a direct transfer that respects the Cedra resource model.
+This is a direct transfer that respects the Move resource model.

 After the funds are transferred, the escrow object is deleted.
 This both reclaims storage and ensures there’s no lingering state tied to the now-completed escrow.